nodejs/node-core-test/README.md

 ### `context.name`

-The name of the suite
+The name of the suite.

 ### `context.signal`